Beta — COLAClear is currently in beta. All reviews are free during the beta period. Results should be independently verified before submitting to TTB.

 Do It Yourself

-Read through 27 CFR Parts 4, 5, and 7, cross-reference state rules, and hope you didn't miss anything.
-A missing comma in the Surgeon General's warning is enough to send your label back.2 If TTB returns it with "Needs Correction," you have 30 days to fix it — or you're rejected and back at the end of the queue.1
+Read through 27 CFR Part 4 (wine) and Part 5 (distilled spirits), cross-reference state rules, and hope you didn't miss anything.
+A missing comma in the Surgeon General's warning is enough to send your label back.2 If TTB returns it with "Needs Correction," you get three chances to fix the application before outright rejection, and if you don't resubmit within 30 days, the application is automatically rejected.1 Each correction restarts the review cycle.

 Use a Filing Service

-Someone fills out your COLA form and submits it to TTB.
-That's administrative work — not a systematic review of your label against the regulations.
+COLAClear isn't one.
+We review your label for compliance before you submit it to TTB; we don't file your COLA for you.
+A filing service fills out your COLA form and submits it to TTB — administrative work, not a systematic review of your label against the regulations.
 If something on the label itself is non-compliant, a filing service may not catch it.

 Hire a Compliance Attorney